The Perfect Answer

 “Don’t make it sound so degrading,” he responded, put off by what the word implied.
 “There are a lot of precious things that get stolen from good people.
 And more often than not, those good people don’t have any way to get things back on their own without risking their lives.
 I steal from the greedy and manipulative and return the items to their rightful owners.
 I don’t steal to fence stuff.
 Unless someone pisses me off.”

 Guilt spread across Madeline’s face.

-“I’m sorry, that was really rude of me,” she apologized, looking away.
+“I’m sorry, that was rude of me,” she apologized, looking away.
 “I didn’t realize.”
 She paused a moment in thought as she took another long sip of the rich coffee he had made.
-“That actually sounds like a really rewarding way to live,” she continued rather quietly.
+“That does sound like a rewarding way to live though,” she continued rather quietly.
 “To be able to give people back what they had stolen from them.
 To give them back hope.
 I bet you make a lot of people extremely happy.”

 “The people I steal from aren’t too happy about it.”

 “But you can take care of yourself.
 The way you fought was amazing.”

 Madeline gnawed her lower lip, apprehensive about what she was about to ask next.